CONTENTS

 Look for Richmond Park deer

-I came to Richmond Park especially to see the deer and I wasn’t leaving without achieving this.
-“Where are all the deer in Richmond Park” I kept asking my husband.
+Like many others before us, we came to Richmond Park especially to see the deer and we weren’t leaving without achieving this.
+“Where are all the deer in Richmond Park” I kept asking my husband after we had walked and walked for what felt like a long time and we still hadn’t seen them.
 It took us quite a while, and it was a significant walk, but it was worth it in the end.

 Besides, this park was made for walking, so what better incentive to get your walking shoes on than to have a goal at the end of it.
 Our walk took us through beautiful forests of trees, providing the perfect sanctuary for many of the animals that call this park their home.
 Walking trails wind their way past lakes and ponds, all of which are a magnet for animals, particularly birds.

-Finally, we found them, and I couldn’t keep the smile off my face.
+Finally, we found them, and we couldn’t keep the smiles off our face.
 They were here in great herds, casually going about their day grazing on the lawn.
 Deer are not a common occurrence back home in Australia so it was such a delight to see them here.

 There are so many gardens in the park, some of the most beautiful surround Pembroke Lodge and the path towards Henry’s Mound.